hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-planned-intervention-intro.md

 # Scope and usage
-The PlannedIntervention for §140 and §119 is used whenever a rehabilitation or prevention intervention is planned for a citizen in Danish municipalities.
+The PlannedIntervention for §140 is used whenever a rehabilitation intervention is planned for a citizen in Danish municipalities.

 CarePlan.activity.detail.code.coding holds the intervention code, which has to come from FSIII.
 The intervention can be delivered in a group or individually, which is documented using CarePlan.activity.detail.extension:interventiontype.
 For certain types of interventions , the intervention can be delivered individually or group based (Funktionstræning, Fysisk træning, ADL-træning, Psykomotorisk træning, Vejledning og undervisning, Kognitiv træning).
 This is documented using CarePlan.activity.detail.extension:interventiontype.